Introduction to Arkansas Slot Machine Casino Gambling in 2020

 Casinos in Arkansas

-Arkansas has two commercial casinos and two proposed American Indian tribal casinos.
+Arkansas has two commercial casinos, one open American Indian tribal casino, and one proposed tribal casino.

-The largest casino in Arkansas is Southland Park Gaming & Racing in West Memphis with over 2,000 gaming machines.
+The second largest casino in Arkansas is Southland Casino Hotel in West Memphis.

 Commercial Casinos in Arkansas